I briefly talked about setting healthy boundaries in the third part of my series on healing.

-Reason #5: You still live with the ex.
+#5: You still live with your ex

 Ok.
 Maybe he’s not physically in the house, but he still “lives” there.
 Why are some of his shirts still hanging in the closet?
 His toiletries still on the counter in the bathroom?
 Why are you still sleeping on only “your side” of the bed?
 Still using only “your side” of the double vanity in the bathroom?
 Still wearing your wedding ring?

 Again, for those hoping for a reconciliation, this is a tough one.
 No one can tell you what’s right for your situation, you need to figure that out by yourself.
 But, if that relationship is truly dead, read on.

 Solution: If you want healthy emotional boundaries, clear out the house!
 Give his stuff away if he doesn’t want it.
 Change the bed.
 Make the house yours.
 I know these are not living things, but they are constant reminders of what was, triggering painful memories.
 Having your ex-spouse’s belongings all over your house can be a stumbling block to setting healthy boundaries.

 #6: The ex has too much access to you.